Rio Marie Liveaboard - Brazil

 Liveaboard Peacock Bass Fishing Adventure

+The Rio Marie liveaboard adventure is the first official sportfishing operation inside Indian territory in Brazil.
+It is now the largest area in the world dedicated to fly-fishing-only and catch-and-release-only.
 There are over 400 miles of river, tributaries, and lagoons.
-The Rio Marié liveaboard adventure is the first official sportfishing operation inside an Indian territory in Brazil.
-It is now the largest area in the world specifically dedicated to fly-fishing-only and catch-and-release only.

-The Temensis peacock bass, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
-In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marié, and in 2017, a near 31-pounder!
-(It was disqualified as an IGFA world-record due to some technical issues.)
-The butterfly peacock bass are abundant and smaller, reaching up to 13-pounds.
+The Temensis peacock bass, the largest of all peacock bass, average 10 to 18 pounds in the more remote locations but have been known to reach 30 pounds.
+Butterfly peacock bass are abundant and smaller, reaching up to 13 pounds.

-The liveaboard’s three-month season runs mid-September to mid-December.
-This is the dry season when the water levels are at their lowest.
+Fly Fishing Only Season: The Fly-Fishing-Only season runs from August to mid-December—during the dry season when the water levels are at their lowest.

-The Adventure begins in the uppermost stretches of the Rio Marié with the liveaboard moving downstream at a pace of about 75 miles each week.
+The Adventure begins in the uppermost stretches of the Rio Marie, with the liveaboard moving downstream at about 75 miles each week.
 They do not overfish any area.
 Anglers are greeted each day with new water, a constant and fresh trophy peacock bass fishing grounds.

-Guides: Two anglers per professional English-speaking guide, plus a native guide who drives the boat.
+Guides: Two anglers per professional English-speaking guide, plus a local Indian guide who drives the boat.

-Boats: 20-foot fully equipped shallow draft skiffs have two casting platforms (one at either end of the boat so both anglers can fish at the same time), a center console, and are powered by 90-HP 4-stroke motors, and remote-control electric motors.
+Boats: Wide-bodied 20-foot shallow draft boats with 90-HP 4-stroke motors and remote-control electric motors.
+Center console boats have two casting platforms (one at either end of the boat so both anglers can fish at the same time).

 Fishing License is included in the package.